 SMS Chat goes on your website like an other live chat widget.
 The difference is that messages go directly to your business phone number as a text (viewed in your Text Request account), and your replies go directly to that person's cell phone.

 This way, they can ask their questions without waiting, and one of your reps can follow-up via text whenever they're available to either answer the question or set up a quick call.

 From personal experience, we can tell you this is an amazing qualified lead generator for any marketing strategy.

 You might schedule a meeting for two days or two months in advance.
 Either way, there’s plenty of room for something to happen.
 Make sure your clients don’t leave you stag by sending them a reminder text the day before.

 Hey Carlos, is tomorrow at 3:45 still good for you?
 I’m looking forward to it. [ - Bill Stevens]

-Reminders like these will help you keep more meetings, and turn what would have been no-shows into reschedules.
+Having clients opt-in for reminders like these will help you keep more meetings, and turn what would have been no-shows into reschedules.
 With Text Request, your front office can take care of these scheduling and reminder messages, giving you more time to focus on community involvement and bringing in new clients.

 The same concept works for policy payments and renewals.